This series lists the benchmarking applications available, providing an analysis of the installation and operation of key benchmark apps.

 June 2003 "Draw" DeclarationThe performance of .NET 1.0 and it J2EE rival was declared about the same in a June 2003 benchmark report by the Middleware Company which compared Microsoft's .NET against its J2EE competitors.
 The J2EE competitors refused to be named, probably because the earlier version of the benchmark test declared .NET the winner.

-Sep 2005 BEA MedRec-SpringBEA's The MedRec rewritten to use the Spring framework is my current favorite as the most realistic for J2EE.
+Sep 2005 BEA MedRec-SpringBEA's The MedRec rewritten to use the Spring framework and J2EE.

 Where's the Microsoft .NET 2.0 version that can be used for comparison now?
 Perhaps one using Iron Speed?